 Download NodeJS sample code

 Step 1.
-Configure the key file keys.json
+Configure keys.json file

 - CRS AppId